Our Mission is Safety

 Car crashes are a leading cause of death for children.
-In 2015, 1,346 children under age 15 were killed in motor vehicle crashes.
-That's more than three children
+In 2016, 723 children under age 13 were killed in motor vehicle crashes, according to Injury Facts.
+That's about two children

 Properly securing children in safety seats goes a long way in keeping them safer.
 NSC believes child restraint systems should go

 beyond state requirements, because too often state laws are no match for the laws of physics.